Chicago-tr/riskflow-dashboard/README.md

 ## Overview

-This project was built to demonstrate tools similar to those used in a trading/risk monitoring environment.
+A dashboard framework for tracking market, risk, and position metrics.
 The main app focuses on visibility, control, and clear decision support, whilst the notebook provides a smaller research sandbox for testing ideas and exploring feature behavior.

 ## Project Structure